 Management Discussion and Analysis Report for the year under review asstipulated under SEBI (Listing Obligations & Disclosure Requirements) Regulations2015 (Listing Regulations) is enclosed by way of Annexure 'B' to this report.

 (i) Fixed Deposits:

-Your Company did not invite or accept deposits from the public during the period underreview.
+Your Company did not invite or accept deposits from the public duringthe financial year under review.